 Once you have listened to the entire clip, the podcast ends with a brief recap on what you learned.
 Every episode is partnered with text in English and Japanese, as well as information on key phrases for you to remember.
 You don’t have to listen to the podcasts in order, either; but do keep in mind that there will be a re

 7. I Will Teach You A Language: Japanese Conversations

 If you are looking for one of the best podcasts for learning Japanese and increasing your listening comprehension, then Japanese Conversations is an excellent program.
 Although it is best for more advanced beginners through intermediate, beginners might find listening to the content beneficial.

 While it is not a true to form podcast, Japanese Conversations offers a huge library of Japanese conversations.
 You get access to transcripts as well, to help you study the story-based audio and gain deeper comprehension.

 This is ideal if you are planning on taking the JLPT, since the conversations mirror the audio exercise done on the exam.
 With the transcripts, you can follow along while listening to stories at native speed.
 This will level you up and give you confidence for real world conversation.

-Best Native Japanese Podcasts
+Best Immersion or Native Japanese Podcasts